pragsmike/ai-experiments/qat/docs/WORKFLOW.md

     *   **Role:** To act as the final editor, producing the polished answer (v2) by resolving the conflict between the initial draft and the critique.
     *   **Prompt Summary:** "You are a final editor.
 Rewrite the 'INITIAL DRAFT' to fully address the 'CRITICISM'.
 Ensure the 'FINAL ANSWER' is 100% grounded in the provided context and removes any un-grounded information."

+---

 ### A Typical Self-Correction Scenario

+This diagram illustrates how the system corrects a common failure mode where an agent invents plausible but un-grounded information.

 ```
 [Question]